What Happens if Movers Damage Your House?

 Moving insurance covers all of your property – whether it’s the house you’re moving into or the items that you’re moving.
 As a result, you’re going to have some additional cushion in terms of money if the moving company’s insurance doesn’t cover everything that happens.

 Moving insurance is typically quite affordable, so it may be worth taking a little extra money to give yourself the cushion that you may need in a circumstance.
-You may be able to get moving insurance alongside your homeowner's insurance or from the moving company that you work with.
+You may be able to get moving insurance alongside your homeowner's insurance or from the local moving company that you work with.

 Dealing with Movers with No Insurance